-(c) Income Taxes
+Income Taxes (c)

 Income taxes are accounted for in accordance with Statement of Financial Accounting Standards No. 109, Accounting for Income Taxes (SFAS 109).
-Off Broadway Investments, Inc. is a Subchapter S Corporation and does not pay any federal income taxes; however, it is subject to state and local income taxes and alternative minimum taxes.
+Off Broadway Investments, Inc. is a Subchapter S Corporation and does not Off Broadway Investments, Inc. is a Subchapter S Corporation and does not pay any federal income taxes; however, it is subject to state and local income taxes and alternative minimum taxes.
 In 1998, the Union Square Theatre was held in a C Corporation for the first six months of 1998 and was then transferred to the Company.
 Tax expense relating to the Union Square's first six months has been included in the accompanying financial statements.
-Any liability or benefit from the Company's Subchapter S income or losses is the responsibility of or benefit to the individual shareholders.
+Any liability or benefit from the Company's Subchapter S income or location for the first to the individual income or losses is the responsibility of or benefit to the individual shareholders.

-(d) Financial Instruments
+Financial Instruments (d)